Alexpascual28/rprk_general_control_class/README.md

 The `RPRK.py` file encapsulates multiple classes and functionalities to enable comprehensive robot control and monitoring.
 This script contains the main class `RPRK`, which integrates various sub-modules like *motors*, *camera*, *infrared* and *ultrasonic* sensors, and *joystick* control.
 Each submodule is encapsulated in its nested class within the `RPRK` class, allowing for organized and modular programming.
 Here's a detailed breakdown of its components and functionalities:

-### Initialisation
+### How to use

-To initialize the RPRK system, create an instance of the RPRK class.
-This setup will connect to the Arduino through serial communication, initialize all connected sensors, and prepare the motors and camera for operation.
+To initialize the RPRK system, create an instance of the `RPRK` class.

 ```python
 # Python